Current Projects

 Expanding Recreation for All

-Did you know 80% of the more than 4,500 acres of land and water we have protected is open for public access, including all five properties Stowe Land Trust owns and manages: Wiessner Woods, Kirchner Woods, DuMont Meadow, the Mill Trail, and Page Forest?
+Did you know that 80% of the more than 7,100 acres of land and water we have protected is open for public access, including all six properties Stowe Land Trust owns and manages: Wiessner Woods, Kirchner Woods, DuMont Meadow, the Mill Trail, Page Forest, and Shutesville Ledges?